ShockedFIN/building-ai-project/README.md

 ## Summary

-The basic idea is to gather data on football / soccer games and use that data to create simulated characters to Fifa video game.
-The data could include for example:
+The basic idea is to gather player data from real life football / soccer games and use that data to create simulated characters to Fifa video game.
- - player position on game field
- - player distance to ball
- - player movement with ball
- - player eagerness to make goals vs. passing
- - player aggressiveness

- This project is only an idea.
-Perhaps the game companies are already doing something similar.

 ## Background